Unscroller Home

 What helps first

-Reduce feed exposure, add friction before you open apps, and decide on a better default action for stressed moments.
+Reduce feed exposure, add friction before you open apps, and decide on a better default action before stress turns into avoidance.

 What doomscrolling means